GabeScott/standard-works-vault/General Conference/1972 April - Be a Missionary—Always—Everywhere You Go!.md

 # Be a Missionary—Always—Everywhere You Go!

-*By William H. Bennett - Assistant to the Council of the Twelve*
+By Elder William H. Bennett - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*